truenas/documentation/content/Contributing/UITranslations.md

 ## How to Contribute CORE and SCALE Text String Translations

-{{< hint info >}}
+By default, TrueNAS is available in English.
-Users can contribute text string translations for the TrueNAS translation project.
+However, users can contribute text string translations for the TrueNAS web interface to help make TrueNAS available in many other languages!
-The first step is to sign into GitHub.
-Navigate to the TrueNAS webui directory, the main page of the repository.
-{{< /hint >}}
+Contributing requires a GitHub account and the ability to translate English text into other languages.

+To translate the TrueNAS web interface, sign into GitHub and go to the TrueNAS **webui** repository.
+Find the appropriate translation file, edit it, and send a Pull Request with your translations to the project.
+For step-by-step instructions, see the rest of this article.

 ### Navigate to the Directory